Welcome to study psychology in Turku! Congratulations on choosing such a great city for your studies abroad!

 Fobia’s own magazine.
 Feel free to share your experiences about being an exchange student in Fobia or anything else.
 Planning of the spring issue is just starting, get in touch!

 P.S.
 Did you know that in many of the events students wear overalls.
-Exhange students can also buy overalls and/or badges for them!
+Exhange students can also rent overalls and/or badges for them!

 Hanging out in the Fobia lounge